-Suzhou (romanized formerly as Soochow), is a major port city located in southeastern Jiangsu Province, East China, about 100 km (62 ml) northwest of Shanghai.
-The city covers a total area of approx 8,488 km2 (3,277 ml2) and has a population of around 10,578,700 people (2013 census).
+Suzhou is a major Inland port and city in southeastern Jiangsu Province (East China), approx 100 km (62 ml) northwest of Shanghai.
+The city has population around 10,7 million.

 The Suzhou cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Suzhou, Yangtze River, China.

 If you lose the Suzhou location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.